James C. Corman: Later career

 After his Congressional service, he opened a lobbying firm, Corman Law Offices, in Washington, D.C., with a partner, William Kirk.
 Their clients included MCA Inc., American Newspaper Publishers Association and National Structured Settlements Trade Association.
 The firm merged with Silverstein & Mullens in January 1990.
 Corman represented Texas Air Corporation president Frank Lorenzo in his contested takeover of Continental Airlines.
 He stopped representing the National Committee to Preserve Social Security and Medicare because of its "high-pressure fund-raising methods and alarmist pronouncements."

 In 1985 he was elected president of Americans United for Separation of Church and State.

 Personal life

 A Methodist, he was married on June 22, 1946, to Virginia Little of Atlanta, Georgia.
 They had two children, Mary Ann and James C., Jr.

-He was said to be "extremely bright, intensely private and sometimes moody" as well as "a courtly man in a tumultuous time ... with old-fashioned graciousness."
+Corman was said to be "extremely bright, intensely private and sometimes moody" as well as "a courtly man in a tumultuous time ... with old-fashioned graciousness."
 At age 68, he was described as a "dapper in monogrammed shirts, leather suspenders and wing-tipped shoes."

 Corman died at age 80 on December 30, 2000, after suffering a stroke in a rehabilitation facility in Arlington, Virginia.
 He was survived by his fourth wife, Nancy Breetwor-Malone.
 They had two children, Adam and Brian.
 A funeral service was held in Arlington National Cemetery, and interment followed.